Substance Abuse Professionals: Thriveworks Atlanta in Sandy Springs

 How Soon Can I Get an Appointment With the SAP?

-Thriveworks SAPs typically schedule initial evaluations within five business days.
+Thriveworks Atlanta (in Sandy Springs) has SAPs that typically schedule initial evaluations within five business days.
 In addition, the SAP’s recommendation about appropriate education and/or treatment program is dependent on your specific needs, which includes the presence of and, if identified, severity of your drug or alcohol problem.
 The SAP will identify the level of drug and/or alcohol use in order to make the recommendation about education and/or treatment.